 Most cement and concrete masons work for construction companies that specialize in completing residential, commercial, or government construction projects.
 A small set of cement and concrete masons are self-employed and perform their services on a freelance basis for individual clients.

-Can I Become a Cement and Concrete Mason?
+How To Become a Cement and Concrete Mason

 Cement and Concrete Mason Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Cement and Concrete Mason salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Cement and Concrete Mason's can make an average annual salary of $42,080, or $20 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $30,660 or $15 per hour, perhaps when just starting out or based on the state you live in.

 Salary Rankings And Facts

 #493 Nationally for All Careers